Magical but practical

 en-suite shower and flushing toilet to electric central heating and fitted kitchen, a luxury comfy mattress supplied with all the bed linen and duvet, to the DAB radio, Wi-Fi, TV, DVD player and mood lighting.

-It was a true labour of love and very deep pockets, that then resulted in Len, a uniquely nostalgic handmade Somerset Shepherd’s hut that’s a charming recreation of pastoral bliss, yet with all the features you’d expect in a five star luxury apartment.
+It was a true labour of love and very deep pockets, that then resulted in Len, a uniquely handmade stand-alone Somerset Shepherd’s hut that’s a charming recreation of pastoral bliss, yet with all the features you’d expect in a five star luxury apartment.
+Truly, one of a kind.

 Show me Lens inventory.